DNSSEC

 DNSimple rotates key signing keys and zone signing keys every 90 days.
 Auto-rotation is mandatory.
 You can’t disable it.

-• If your domain is registered with us and uses our authoritative name servers: we handle rotation of keys automatically.
+- If your domain is registered with us and uses our authoritative name servers: we handle key rotation automatically.

-• If your domain is NOT registered with us or DOES NOT uses our authoritative name servers: you’ll receive an email notification with the new DS record whenever key rotation starts, and you’ll need to rotate the DS records (remove the old record and add the new record) at your domain registrar within 7 days.
+- If your domain is not registered with us or does not use our authoritative name servers: you’ll receive an email notification with the new DS record whenever key rotation starts.
+You’ll need to rotate the DS records (remove the old record and add the new record) at your domain registrar within 7 days.

 Failure to update the DS record at your registrar will result in downtime